KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 - The value does not contain a valid Modulus10_13 check digit.
 - The value contains non-ASCII digit characters.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).
 - The value being validated is not of type `string`.

+### Modulus10_1CheckDigitAttribute

+The `Modulus10_1CheckDigitAttribute` validates that a string property conforms to the Modulus10 check digit algorithm using progressive weights starting with 1.
+One prominent use of this algorithm is by the Chemical Abstract Service for CAS numbers.

+The `Modulus10_1CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid Modulus10_1 check digit.
+- The value contains non-ASCII digit characters.
+- The value is shorter than two characters (i.e., it cannot contain a check digit).
+- The value is longer than 10 characters (the maximum length supported by the Modulus10_1 algorithm).
+- The value being validated is not of type `string`.

 ### Modulus11CheckDigitAttribute